Seeker is the social platform to find and share the places you love.

 Denali National Park, Alaska, USA.

 Denali National Park is the epitome of wilderness, a true gem of unbridled natural beauty.
 The park is home to an incredibly diverse array of wildlife, from moose to wolves, bears, caribou, and more.
 Visitors can spot them on the park’s backcountry trails or take in the sweeping vistas on a scenic drive.
-The park’s crown jewel is undoubtedly Mount Denali, standing at a staggering 20,310 feet above sea level, this majestic peak draws mountaineers from all over the world.
+The park’s crown jewel is undoubtedly Mount Denali (Mount McKinley), standing at a staggering 20,310 feet above sea level, this majestic peak draws mountaineers from all over the world.
 Adventurous visitors can take on the challenge of climbing this behemoth, while others can admire its breathtaking beauty from the comfort of the park’s many lookout points.

 Also see: 2023 Guide to Denali National Park on Seeker.